Publishing a simple web portfolio on Netlify

 This is where you get creative.
 Start with the design and layout or write your content, then design around it.
 This is your portfolio, build it however you want.
 If you're not sure where to start, take a look at this section's resources and the Portfolio examples section.

-When you're ready, move on to Uploading your files to GitHub.
+When you're ready, move on to Upload your site to Netlify.

 VS Code extensions